plantanapp/documentation/integrations/paypal/paypal-credit-card.md

 # PayPal - Credit Card (using REST API)

+**Warning** Pay with Credit Card action has been deprecated in version 5.0.23 of PayPal.

 **Breaking Changes** Increased minimum requirements to .NET 4.5 and DNN 6+

 Start by adding a new form on the page.
 On the Initialization Screen, either use the template or start with a blank form.
 If latter, then add a button the form.
 From the list of actions select one of the paypal actions under Payments section.
 Check screenshot below for exact location.